Akuli/jou/doc/tutorial.md

 You can place a character in single quotes to specify a byte.
 This byte is the number that represents the character in the computer's memory.
-For example, almost all `a` characters on your computer are represented with the byte 97.
+For example, almost all `a` characters in your computer are represented with the byte 97.

 ```python
 import "stdlib/io.jou"